MAED (Education Foundations) (EDF)

 Course examines research pertinent to effective teaching and learning.
 Selection of appropriate instructional behavior for specific learning settings and actual application of this knowledge are essentials of the course.
 Phenomena such as classroom climate, lesson planning, curriculum organization, and the need for creativity are studied and strategies devised to address these issues.
 Offered every fall and spring.

 EDF 621 Legal/Ethical Issues in Educ 3 sem. hrs.

 In this course, legal and ethical issues are explored using case studies and topic-centered approaches.
 The responsibilities and rights of all parties involved in the educational process - teachers, students, parents, school board members, administrators, and others - are addressed.
 Using consequentialist and non-consequentialist ethical theories as well as the concepts of ordered liberty, class members.
-Offered every fall and spring.
+Offered every fall and summer.

 EDF 622 Philosophy of Education 3 sem. hrs.